ekinhbayar/gitamp/README.md

 ## Usage

-- Run `composer install`
+- Run `composer update`
-- Copy the config.sample.php file and change the settings
+- Copy the config.sample.php file to config.php and change the settings
 - Run the server using `vendor/bin/aerys -c server.php`
 - Open your browser and go to http://localhost:1337 (for default settings)
 - Profit!